stratapp/stratapp-website/_blog/strategy-tree-2-tips-for-communicating-your-business-strategy.md

 video_id: 11d24R_kXrE
 banner_image: ''
 seo_title: strategic planning | business planning | strategy tree hierarchy
-seo_description: Learn how to apply the magic of "3 to 6" and "verb noun" to communicating your strategy in a way that is easy for all employees to embrace and collaborate.
+seo_description: Learn how to apply the magic of '3 to 6' and 'verb noun' to communicating your strategy in a way that is easy for all employees to embrace and collaborate.
 feature_image: ''